warren-bank/node-ibm-watson-language-translator/README.md

       - type: array of strings
       - each string will be translated from `input_language_code` to `output_language_code`
       - the order of strings is preserved in the resolved return value
+    * optimize_duplicates
+      - type: boolean
+      - default: false
+      - when true:
+        * duplicate strings are removed from the request to the translation service
+        * translations for duplicate input strings are positionally inserted into the response from the translation service
+          - the resolved value is identical to that of a non-optimized request
+          - the benefit is that the translation service performs less work
   - return value:
     * Promise that resolves to an array of translated strings in the same order as the input array